-La Petite Ceinture de Paris is one of the quirkiest strolls in the city.
-If you like off the beaten path sights and the romance of abandonment, la Petite Ceinture Paris is for you.
+La Petite Ceinture Paris is one of the Paris best kept secrets.
+If you like to explore Paris off the beaten track and the romance of abandonment, la Petite Ceinture Paris is for you.

 A LITTLE BIT OF HISTORY

-La Petite Ceinture (the Little Belt) was a 32 km railroad line that circled Paris, developed during 1852-1869.
+La Petite Ceinture Paris (the Little Belt of Paris) was a 32 km railroad line that circled Paris, developed during 1852-1869.
 Originally built to transport material goods from depot yards to the core of Paris, la Petite Ceinture became since 1862 also a service for passengers.
 At the height of its activity, there were steam trains charging in each direction six times per hour.

 La Petite Ceinture’s decline started with the construction of the Parisian Metro in 1900.
 As a result, the passenger service stopped in 1934, when the metro reached its maturity.
 At the end of the 70’s, with the disappearance of the slaughterhouses of Vaugirard, the cattle station of La Villette and the relocation of the Citroën factories, the freight traffic fell drastically and La Petite Ceinture stopped operating.

-Today only four short sections are converted into green spaces and opened to the public.
-Armed with good shoes, tons of curiosity and a sense of adventure we are going to explore these public spaces and much more: we are going walk on the rails and discover the backyard of the City of Lights.
+Today only four short sections are converted into green spaces and opened to the public in Paris 12, Paris 13, Paris 15 and Paris 16.
+Armed with good shoes, tons of curiosity and a sense of adventure we are going to explore these public spaces and much more: we are going walk on the rails and discover the backyards of the City of Lights.

-Unfortunately it is not possible to travel along la Petite Ceinture (PC) without any interruption because some kilometres in the west are reused by RER trains and some tunnels are sealed.
+Unfortunately it is not possible to travel all along la Petite Ceinture (PC) without any interruption.
+This is because some kilometres in the west are reused by RER trains and some tunnels are sealed.
 To do the tour presented below we are going to combine bike rides with short or long walks on the rails.

-This short section (200 metres) was developed to accommodate a shared garden and a nature trail.
+This short section (200 metres) was developed to accommodate a shared garden and a nature trail (sentier nature).
 Along the nature trail we can discover the city’s biological diversity: grassland, coppice and afforestation.

-This part of la Petite Ceinture is linked to the Promenade Plantée so if you are around don’t miss the opportunity to explore this cool green walk !
+The Petite Ceinture Paris 12 is linked to the Coulée Verte Paris.
+If you are around don’t miss the opportunity to explore this cool green walk !

-This section, located between the parks Charles-Trenet et Moulin-de-la-Pointeopen, opened only in January 2016 so it is a very new thing for Parisians.
+This section, located between the parks Charles-Trenet et Moulin-de-la-Pointeopen, opened only in January 2016 so the Petite Ceinture Paris 13 is a very new sight for Parisians.
 Along 500 metres, the old railway line is the common thread of an unusual landscape formed by flora and fauna typical of industrial wastelands.
-In addition, there is also a chill-out area with grassland and some chaise longues that should host some performances or events in the near future.
+In addition, there is a chill-out area with grassland and some chaise-longues that should host some performances or events in the near future.

-In the 15th District La Petite Ceinture served the Citroën factories (Parc André Citroën today) and the slaughterhouses of Vaugirard (Parc Georges Brassens).
+In Paris 15th Arrondissement la Petite Ceinture served the Citroën factories (Parc André Citroën today) and the slaughterhouses of Vaugirard (Parc Georges Brassens).
 On this leg, the old railway track was never deferred.
 In addition, the development carried out by the City Council consisted in keeping the historic installations while preserving the flora and fauna (more than 220 species of plants and animals) installed spontaneously on the site.

-If you can only do one part of La Petite Ceinture, we suggest you to choose PC 15.
+If you can only do one part of La Petite Ceinture, we suggest you to choose La Petite Ceinture Paris 15.

 This 1,2 km section links Porte d’Auteuil to La Muette.
 Deferred in 1993 and completely abandoned, it was quickly colonized by a wild nature which makes a formidable “ecological corridor” for plants and animals.

 This walk is especially pleasant in summer time and probably the most interesting one for nature lovers.
-In addition, some information panels guide the visitor through the incredible diversity of this ecosystem: grassland, wetland, limestone slopes, afforestation.
+Take the time to read the information panels about the incredible diversity of this ecosystem: grassland, wetland, limestone slopes, afforestation.

-While this is a beautiful section to see, I never had the feeling of exploring La Petite Ceinture when walking through this section because there are no rails or original installations left.
+While la Petite Ceinture Paris 16 is a beautiful section to see, I never had the feeling of exploring la Petite Ceinture when walking through this section because there are no rails or original installations left.
 It just looked like a small beautiful forest to me.

 We reach Porte de Clignancourt (Paris 18) at lunch time.
 Here we find the old train Station of Ornano which after years of abandon was converted into a very cool community space but without loosing the “old train station” feeling.
-La REcyclerie (83 boulevard Ornano, 75018 Paris) is a kind of canteen /restaurant but it is also a urban farm, a cultural space and a “do it yourself” reparation workshop.
+La REcyclerie Paris (83 boulevard Ornano) is a kind of canteen /restaurant but it is also a urban farm, a cultural space and a “do it yourself” reparation workshop.
+You can find more information about la REcyclerie Paris on our page Yummy Paris.
 For the moment, we are only interested in their food and we order their generous brunch (there is also a vegetarian option).

-One of the station’s old platforms belongs to la REcyclerie and this is where we can find the urban farm, a small garden and a terrace.
+One of the station’s old platforms belongs to la REcyclerie Paris.
+This is where we can find the urban farm, a small garden and a terrace.
 On the opposite platform there is a shared garden managed by a local association.
 Unfortunately the access to the rail tracks in this section is opened only in few occasions, usually related to Nature festivals or events.

+The fence along rue André Danjon can be opened or climbed on some points.
 This is not an official section and we are not supposed to be here.
 But this part is super cool!
-Furthermore in this section we are truly exploring Paris’ backyards, walking on the rails and enjoying some street art and a little bit of nature.
+Furthermore, in this section we are truly exploring Paris’ backyards, walking on the rails and enjoying some street art and a little bit of nature.
 We can even walk above the Canal de la Villette and enjoy this area from another point of view.

-Access: inside Parc Buttes Chaumont.
-Right after the bridge which crosses the rails, on the left side, there is a little path going downhill.
-You can reach the rails through a hole on the fence which follows this path; M. Botzaris, L7 bis; Vélib post #19.025
+Inside Parc des Buttes Chaumont, right after the bridge which crosses the rails (on the left side), there is a little path going downhill.
+You can reach the rails through a hole on the fence which follows this path.

 This is the most adventurous section.
 Same, this is not a public section but the rails that we can see from the park are so tempting!
 Along this section there are three long tunnels to cross so take a pair of good shoes and a torch.